• Skip to main content

 • Mac

-• Android
+• Internet

-1. Enter BIOS By Pressing Designated Key During Startup
+1. Enter BIOS by Pressing Designated Key

 As mentioned above, most computers provide the option to enter BIOS by pressing a designated key.